mpaglia0/Static-Comments-Plus/README.md

 An advanced, more complete version of Pelican [Static Comments](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) plugin.

-> Needs a hosting server with PHP!
+>:warning: Needs a hosting server with PHP!

 This plugin allows you to add static comments to an article.
 By default the plugin looks for the comments of each article in a local file named